What is the best paint for garage walls?

-Painting Garage Interiors
+Painting Garage Walls

 I am planning on painting the inside of our garage soon.
 The walls are unpainted drywall and poured concrete.
 We are debating which type of paint we should use.
 I think we can use interior wall paint, but my husband thinks he should use exterior paint.
 What's your opinion?